MSc Environmental Sciences

 The MSc Environmental Sciences is a one-year full-time course with both taught components and an independent research project.

 The course is made up of 180 credits – with 100 credits gained from the taught components (usually five 20 credit modules) and 80 credits from your independent research project.

 In addition to our core MSc Environmental Sciences course, we also offer two environmental sciences pathways focusing specifically on sustainability.
-These are Science, Society and Sustainability and Ecology and Economics for Sustainability.

 Optional A Modules(Min Credits: 40, Max Credits: 60)

 Optional B Modules(Min Credits: 40, Max Credits: 60)

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.

 You’ll be taught through a combination of lecture and seminar classes, practical classes and field visits.
 Naturally, as an MSc student you’ll be encouraged to extend your knowledge and understanding through directed reading and assessed coursework assignments.
 Your independent project is a major activity that permits the in-depth acquisition of knowledge and the opportunity to integrate understanding of your chosen topic.